 Paint Stripper After Wash

-You can also remove dry Citristrip or any paint stripper residue with Klean- Strip’s Stripper After Wash.
+You can also clean off Citristrip residue or any paint stripper residue with Klean- Strip’s Stripper After Wash.
 It’s a liquid product you apply to a rag to use.

 But, Stripper After Wash has strong fumes.
 Be sure to follow the directions for safety and proper use on the container.
 You can see Stripper After Wash on Amazon here.